Optimal In-Place Suffix Sorting: Suffix Sorting for Read-only Integer Alphabets

 \subsection{Construct and solve the reduced problem $T_1$ from the sorted LMS-substrings}

-\topic{Construct the reduced problem $T_1$} We construct the reduced problem $T_1$ using the ranks of all sorted LMS-substrings which are stored in $\SA[n-n_1\ldots n-1]$ from the Step (2) (see Section \ref{sec:intfw} above), where the ranks of LMS-substrings are corresponding to the lexicographical order of the sorted LMS-substrings.
+\topic{Construct the reduced problem $T_1$} We construct the reduced problem $T_1$ using the ranks of all sorted LMS-substrings which are stored in $\SA[n-n_1\ldots n-1]$ from the Step (2) (see the framework in Section \ref{sec:intfw}), where the ranks of LMS-substrings are corresponding to the lexicographical order of the sorted LMS-substrings.

 Note that this construction step is exactly the same as that in Section \ref{secint:gett1}.
 Thus we omit the details and recall the same lemma as follows.

 \begin{lemma} $T_1$ can be constructed using $O(n)$ time and $O(1)$ workspace. \end{lemma}